MaikeMorrison/personal-website/content/home/experience.md

   date_start = "2017-12-01"
   date_end = ""
   description = """
-  Under Dr. Mark Kirkpatrick, I evaluated the performance of Bayesian Phylogenetics and Phylogeography (an MCMC program for analyzing DNA alignments under the multispecies coalescent model) when applied to prokaryotic genomic data.
+  Under Dr. Mark Kirkpatrick, I am evaluating the performance of Bayesian Phylogenetics and Phylogeography (an MCMC program for analyzing DNA alignments under the multispecies coalescent model) when applied to prokaryotic genomic data.

-  I used this tool to identify independently evolving lineages, or ecotypes, within a superabundant marine cyanobacteria responsible for 5% of global oxygen production, *Prochlorococcus marinus*.
+  I have used this tool to identify independently evolving lineages, or ecotypes, within a superabundant marine cyanobacteria responsible for 5% of global oxygen production, *Prochlorococcus marinus*.

   **You can access my poster from the 2019 Evolution Meeting [here!](files/poster-Evolution_2019.pdf)**
   """